parth1993/tsai-eva6/Assignments/3/README.md

 ![alt text](https://cdn.mathpix.com/snip/images/SFlkTFbriAthdkFeAxfMhZ-Xh1hdmV77E4cdFTRGWpI.original.fullsize.png)

 - Train MNIST Model on MNIST Dataset
-- Test Accuracy is around 98-99% for 1 to 5 epochs.
+- Test Accuracy is around 99% in 5 epochs.
 - Then generate the dataset for training Sum Model
 - Load the dataset using Dataset class and train the sum model
 - Both the models are trained individually.